L (Death Note): Casting

 In the anime adaptation, he is voiced by Kappei Yamaguchi in Japanese, and by Alessandro Juliani in English.
 He is portrayed by Kenichi Matsuyama in the live-action film series, by Kento Yamazaki in the TV drama, and by Lakeith Stanfield in the American film.

 Film adaptations

 Matsuyama had trouble portraying L and worried about his performance.
-He reasoned that L rarely interacted with others, and so portrayed him as if he did not "quite understand other people on an emotional had trouble emulating L's postures.
+He reasoned that L rarely interacted with others, and so portrayed him as if he did not "quite understand other people on an emotional level" and had trouble emulating L's postures.
 He also ate sweets like those that L would eat, and considered the details of L's signature gestures.
 Matsuyama said that he and Tatsuya Fujiwara, the actor portraying Light, became "so immersed" in their character portrayals that they did not speak to one another while on the set; when filming ceased they conversed and "went out for a drink or two".
 Hideo Nakata, the director of L: Change the World, told The Daily Yomiuri that he wanted to exhibit L's "human side" that was not exhibited in the Death Note series.